j-q-arnold/varlog/README.md

 * Filter on the sequence number, such as `filter=0000`, to see one of every 10,000 lines.

+A final note about file "chunking".
+Reading a file backwards presents a challenge when a line spans two chunks.
+The line suffix is read first (chunk N), the line prefix is read next (chunk N-1), and the pieces must be spliced together to form a complete line.
+There are further complications for empty lines, lines that span multiple chunks, or when a newline is exactly at the end or beginning of a chunk (or both).
+Depending on the line length and the chunk size, these conditions can be hard to enumerate and to test.

+Thus the `-chunk` parameter lets one adjust the internal behavior to suit the test data in hand.
+A useful trick is to set `-chunk=1`, ensuring even "simple" input files will exercise interesting boundary conditions.
+The `log-nl` file has only a few lines, but they include empty lines, consecutive empty lines, and empty lines at the start and end of the file.
+If the line reversal code had defects, `-chunk=1` would help expose them.

 # Design Issues

 One could design a resource model to mirror `/var/log` (or a